-The market is full of romance books – mainstream romance, romantic suspense, paranormal romance, medical romance, cowboy romance…the list goes on.
-So how does a romance writer attempt to stand out from the crowd?
+The market is full of romance novels – mainstream romance, romantic suspense, paranormal romance, medical romance, cowboy romance…the list goes on.
+So how does a romance writer stand out from the crowd?
 To keep her or his precious readers interested and anticipating their next release?

 I am lucky enough to write three romance sub-genres for two different publishers – I write Victorian romance for eKensington/Lyrical press, mainstream romance and romantic suspense for Harlequin Superromance.
 The fact that I get to alternate between the three keeps me interested as a writer and, I hope, keeps my readers looking forward to seeing what type of romance releases next.

-As I am currently writing my twenty-second novel, the issue of what keeps my writing fresh is a big one.
-I hope because I live so close to where my Victorian books are set and that Bath is a different city from London, I can bring a different feel and atmosphere than many other historical romances.
+As I am currently writing my twenty-third novel, the issue of what keeps my writing fresh is a big one.
+I hope, because I live so close to where my Victorian books are set, and that Bath is a different city from London, I bring a different feel and atmosphere than many other historical romances.

 For my contemporary work, I am the first author to have books in the Harlequin Superromance line with all British characters in a British setting.
 Again, I hope this makes my books different than others on offer.